Common Career Mistakes and How to Avoid Them

 - Attend professional conferences

-- Join online forums related to your field
+- Join online forums and communities related to your specialization

 - Volunteer to help with organizational tasks

-- Participate in resource groups for employees.
+- Participate in employee resource groups

 Stagnation